PROTOCOL DETAILS

 Limit Order Protocol

-Technical deep dive into M0's onchain settlement layer for trustless, intent-based token exchanges across chains with partial fills, gasless orders, and secure cancellation.
+Technical deep dive into M0's onchain settlement layer for trustless, intent-based token exchanges across chains with partial fills, destination-chain cancellation, and permissionless refunds.

 The Limit Order Protocol is the onchain settlement layer for M0's Liquidity Delivery Network.
-It provides a trustless, intent-based protocol for exchanging tokens across chains with support for partial fills, gasless orders, and secure cancellation.
+It provides a trustless, intent-based protocol for exchanging tokens across chains with support for partial fills, destination-chain cancellation, and permissionless refunds after expiry.

 Overview